Pop-up book: History

 The audience for early movable books were adults, not children.
 The first known movable in a book was created by Benedictine monk Matthew Paris in his Chronica Majora, which covers a period beginning in 1240.
 Paris attached volvelles onto some of the pages which were used by the monks to help calculate holy days.
 It is speculated that the Catalan mystic and poet Ramon Llull, of Majorca, also used volvelles to illustrate his theories in the early 14th century, but no physical example of a paper volvelle created by him has ever been documented.
 Throughout the centuries volvelles have been used for such diverse purposes as teaching anatomy, making astronomical predictions, creating secret code, and telling fortunes.
 By 1564 another movable astrological book titled Cosmographia Petri Apiani had been published.
 In the following years, the medical profession made use of this format, illustrating anatomical books with layers and flaps showing the human body.
 The English landscape designer Capability Brown made use of flaps to illustrate "before and after" views of his designs.

 While it can be documented that books with movable parts had been used for centuries, they were almost always used in scholarly works.
 In 1775 Thomas Malton, the elder published A Compleat Treatise on Perspective in Theory and Practice, on the Principles of Dr. Brook Taylor.
 A Compleat Treatise on Perspective is the earliest known commercially produced pop-up book since it contains three-dimensional paper mechanisms.
 The pop-ups are activated by pulling string and form geometric shapes used to aid the reader in understanding the concept of perspective.

 It was not until the very late 18th century that these techniques were applied to books designed for entertainment, particularly for children.

 Some of the first three-dimensional and tab activated books were produced by Ernest Nister and Lothar Meggendorfer.
 These books were popular in Germany and Britain during the 19th century.

-The great leap forward in the field of pop-up books came in 1929 with the publication of the Daily Express Children's Annual Number 1 "with pictures that spring up in model form".
+A significant development in the field of pop-up books came in 1929 with the publication of the Daily Express Children's Annual Number 1, "with pictures that spring up in model form".
 This was produced by Louis Giraud and Theodore Brown.
-Four more Daily Express Annuals followed and then Giraud setup his own publishing house, Strand Publications, this produced the groundbreaking series of Bookano books.
+Four more Daily Express Annuals followed, and Giraud set up his own publishing house, Strand Publications, which produced the groundbreaking series of Bookano books.
 The Bookano books are considered the first, true pop-up books for children because the pop-ups can be viewed from a full 360 degrees, not just the front side facing the viewer.
 There were seventeen Bookanos before the series came to an end with the death of Giraud in 1949.